 Always verify the mapped GST codes before finalising the bill.
 The eInvoice data is only as accurate as what the supplier's system generated.
 A miscoded tax category on the supplier's end flows straight through to your bill, and if you do not catch it, it flows straight into your BAS.

-With Peppol eInvoicing, your supplier's accounting software generates a structured data file that travels directly into MYOB through the network.
-Every field, from ABN to individual line items, arrives as machine-readable data.
+With Peppol eInvoicing, the supplier's accounting software generates a structured data file and MYOB uses that data to prepare a bill.
 There is no document to scan, no image to interpret, and no character recognition to second-guess.
-The data was structured at source, so MYOB simply maps it into a draft bill.

 The In Tray path starts differently: you or your supplier uploads a PDF, photograph, or scanned image.
 MYOB's OCR engine then attempts to read that unstructured document layout and extract the relevant fields.
 Even with modern OCR accuracy, this interpretation step introduces friction: a smudged total, a slightly unusual invoice template, or a handwritten PO reference can produce misreads that require manual correction.
 For teams looking at automating supplier invoice capture through MYOB's In Tray, OCR has improved significantly, but it remains an interpretation of a visual document rather than a direct data transfer.